deleeke/comp_organization_tools/README.rst

 Ideas for Contributing:
     * write tests to ensure proper function of all combinations of input/function combinations
+    * installation directions for Anaconda users on non-unix based operating systems
     * convert logical expressions to truth tables

 .. _pip: https://pypi.python.org/pypi/pip/